nasa/pbs4py/docs/source/pbs.rst

 FakePBS Class
 *************
-Some adaptation such as 2D problems are small enough to run everything in a single pbs job so that you avoid having to sit in the queue for each operation.
+Some scripts may be set up with the PBS job handler originally, but you may want to run the script within an existing PBS job without launching new PBS jobs.
-The FakePBS object appears to the adaptation drivers as a standard PBS object, but directly runs the commands instead of putting them into a PBS job and launching the job.
+The FakePBS object appears to driving scripts as a standard PBS object, but directly runs the commands instead of putting them into a PBS job and launching the job.

 .. autoclass:: FakePBS
    :members: